Find out about sending a Stamp Duty Land Tax (SDLT) return, late filing penalties, amending a return and applying for a refund.

-- send a new SDLT1 and file a new return with the correct information
+- submit a new SDLT return with the correct information

-Amend a return when HMRC open a formal enquiry
+Amend a return when HMRC opens a formal enquiry

-You can still amend your return after HMRC has started a compliance check but your amendment cannot take effect until after the check is finished.
+You can still amend your return after HMRC has started a compliance check.
+Your amendment cannot take effect until after HMRC has finished the check.

-If HMRC find that your return is incorrect, you’ll be told how to amend it.
+If your return is incorrect, HMRC will tell you how to amend it.
 HMRC will take into account any amendment you’ve already asked for.